Rhyanskipworth/For_Employers/SQL/README.md

 # INDEX
-## DDL & DML
+## Marvel RDBS Code
-Showcases fundamental RDBS design principles, DDL, and DML.
-The T-SQL code creates a "Marvel" RDBS in SQL Server.
+Showcases fundamental RDBS design principles, DDL, and DML by creating a "Marvel" RDBS in SQL Server using T-SQL.

 ## Queries for Reports
 Showcases query proficiency using AdventureWorksDB.